 The B2B sharing economy, aided by technological advancements, has gained momentum in recent years, although its roots go back decades.
 Businesses are leveraging this model to minimize costs and access a wide range of resources.
 The B2B sharing economy is reshaping how businesses operate and collaborate, from coworking spaces and business incubators to freelancers and ride-sharing services.
 [Read more about the best sources of B2B lead prospects.]

 The sharing economy, also known as the peer-to-peer sharing economy, is a system where assets or services are shared between consumers.
-Instead of consumers trading goods and services, the B2B sharing economy is when businesses share services and assets among each other.
+Instead of consumers trading goods and services, businesses in a B2B economy share services and assets with each other.

-“As in the peer-to-peer sharing economy, the B2B sharing economy works by unlocking the value pent up in underutilized assets,” Robert Vaughn, manager of strategy and economics for PwC, told Business.com.
+“As in the peer-to-peer sharing economy, the B2B sharing economy works by unlocking the value pent up in underutilized assets,” Robert Vaughan, managing consultant of economics & investment strategy for PA Consulting, told business.com.

 While technology has greatly advanced the B2B sharing economy in recent years, the concept has been around for decades.
 Shel Horowitz, a profitability consultant for green and social entrepreneurship businesses, said he first started using the principles of the sharing economy more than 30 years ago.
 He was running a resume business that relied on an expensive laser printer.
 To share the burden of the costs, he got several other businesses to pay to use the printer, which stayed in his office, when they needed it.